-- (a) For each prorated excise tax collection sampled from the HTF population: - Compare the assessment or adjustment amount from the supporting document to IRS's master file for agreement.10
+- (a) For each prorated excise tax collection sampled from the HTF population: - Compare the assessment or adjustment amount from the supporting document to IRS's master file for agreement.9

-The assessment or adjustment amount on the supporting documentation agreed with the amount recorded in IRS's master file for each of the 49 sampled transactions.
+The assessment or adjustment amount on the supporting documentation agreed with the amount recorded in IRS's master file for 49 of the 50 sampled transactions.
+IRS was unable to provide the supporting documentation for one tax assessment.